 1. Use a mobile-friendly website builder

 Web builders offer no-nonsense tools and features that make building a website a piece of cake.
-Plus, many of them are designed with a mobile-view in mind, so no matter what device your customers are viewing your website on, it will be functional and look great.
+Plus, many of them are designed with a mobile view in mind, so no matter what device your customers are viewing your website on, it will be functional and look great.

 2. Be strategic with your menu

-If a user has to scroll through huge images, click on multiple sections or sit through useless animations just to find out what you serve, you may lose them.
+If a user has to scroll through huge images, click on multiple sections, or sit through useless animations just to find out what you serve, you may lose them.

 3. Get a good domain name

-If you're running a restaurant your customers are overwhelmingly people in your neighbourhood, in your city and in your area.
+Your customers are overwhelmingly people in your neighbourhood, in your city and in your area.
 The best way to show them that you're a proud local Canadian business is to choose a .CA domain name.

-Choosing a .CA domain name will help you with your local search rankings and show off your local roots.
+A .CA domain name will help you with your local search rankings and show off your local roots.

-Check out our handy search tool below to find a domain name and purchase it from a certified registrar.
+Check out our handy search tool to find a domain name and purchase it from a certified registrar.
 A good domain name is ideally short and sweet, making it easy to remember.
 Try searching for your restaurant's name—if it's taken, you can get creative with a combination of keywords like your location and signature dish.

 4. Make basic information easy to find